 Longsword dance is a Yorkshire-based form of traditional dance performed by five, six or eight dancers dancing together in a circle, making a number of movements in which the dancers go over or under one of the swords.
 The dance normally ends with the production and display of a ‘lock’ where swords are intertwined in one of a variety of shapes.

-Ryburn Longsword have been dancing together since 1994.
+Ryburn Longsword has been dancing since 1994.
 Some of our dances are traditional and come from villages across Yorkshire, others have been created by members of the group.

-Members range in age from seven to seventy, most of them living in the Ryburn Valley near Halifax in West Yorkshire.
-Most years we can be seen dancing at local events such as Spaw Sunday in Cragg Vale, Littleborough Rushbearing and Sowerby Bridge Rushbearing but also at festivals further afield.
+Members range in age from eleven to seventy, most of them living in the Ryburn Valley near Halifax in West Yorkshire.
+Most years we can be seen dancing at local events such as Spaw Sunday in Cragg Vale, Todmorden Folk Festival, Littleborough Rushbearing and Sowerby Bridge Rushbearing, and also at festivals and events further afield.

 Our ultimate aim is to dance with precision and style to public audiences, so dancers and musicians are encouraged to attend practice regularly.